Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Acknowledgements

 \section{Acknowledgements}

+This publication makes use of data from observations obtained as part of the VISTA Hemisphere Survey, ESO Progam, 179.A-2010 (PI: McMahon), as well as data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.

 DR (ORCID 0000-0002-4429-3429) acknowledges a PhD studentship from the Science and Technology Facilities Council.
 GPS acknowledges support from The Royal Society, and the Leverhulme Trust.
 GPS, MB and SM acknowledge support from the Science and Technology Facilities Council (grant number ST/N021702/1).
+MJ is supported by the United Kingdom Research and Innovation (UKRI) Future Leaders Fellowship (FLF), 'Using Cosmic Beasts to uncover the Nature of Dark Matter' (grant number MR/S017216/1).